 I hold membership with the American Academy of Religion.

-I am concluding a research project on Fresh Air rural hosting programs in which white rural families hosted African-American children from the inner city.
-I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. My new work explores the role of public prayer in social movements.
+I have concluded a research project on Fresh Air rural hosting programs in which white rural families hosted African-American children from the inner city.
+I traced how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S.

-To see my thoughts on the future of African-American Studies at the University of Montana, to a clip from a talk at the Black Studies reunion.
+To see my thoughts on the future of African-American Studies at the University of Montana, go to this clip from a talk at the Black Studies reunion.

 I am featured in a series on banned books.
 To see why I love and criticize To Kill A Mocking Bird, watch my comments on this Mansfield Libary banned books video.